Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 curly brackets and angle brackets, please visit my [Future Work](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/final_report.md#future-work) section.

-### 1.3 Discourse Analysis
+### 1.3 Discourse Analysis Plan
 I analyzed aspects of speech like sentence and word length, number of turns, and average number of turns to get an idea of how much the speakers were talking.
 For my main discourse analysis I decided to focus on back channels.
+Back channels indicate attention, agreement, and collaboration.
 Who is uttering back channels, and when are they uttering them?
 Part of each speaker's identity is their role in the talkback radio show and their gender.
 How do these factors affect the conversation?

 ### 1.4 Presentation